Deempho/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7 Everybody :write that adds executeion permission to the owner, the group owner and the other users, tot he file hello 8 Jame Bond : write a script that sets the permission to the file hello as fellows:owner :no permission at all,group no permission at all,other users :all the permission
-9 Jonh Doe : write a scrpit that sets the mode of the file hello to this
+9 Jonh Doe : write a scrpit that sets the mode of the file hello to this 10 Look in the mirror : the filie hello will be on the file hello the same as olleh's mode NB the mode of olleh will not always be 664.make sure your script works for any mode